tigerfarm/arduino/Altair101/Altair101a/README.md

 Create a minimum code base to run machine code:
 + 1. Get the simulator to run on Mega, maybe the Due.
 I have it running on Mega.
-+ 2. Get the serial output to work properly.
++ 2. Didn't work for me: Get the serial output to work properly.
 I'm using MacWise VT100 emulator.
 + 3. I found the documentation.
 I can interact with the Simulator over serial command line.
 + 4. I can enter and run simple programs.
 Load and run CPM?
 + 5. Remove programs not require to run a machine code programs, such as: dazzler.*, disassembler.*, and others.